nava071/Scripts/README.md

-# This Repo has scripts I created to support my my day to day activities
+# This Repo has scripts I created to support my day to day activities.